vedasam-ch15/flight_price_prediction/README.md

 # flight_price_prediction
-Comparing the performances of different ML regression models to predict the flight prices
+comparing performances of different ML regression models for predicting flight prices
+* The [colab file](flight-price_prediction.ipynb) contains the work done.
+* The results, comparisions and conclusions are collected in the [pdf](report.pdf) uploaded